vitalets/babel-plugin-runtyper/readme.md

 They can be used together with Runtyper to cover most of cases in both pre-runtime and runtime stages.

 I'am personally a bit confused by static tools as they require extra efforts for:
-* writing annotations
+* Writing annotations
-* integration with third-party libraries as their API should be also annotated)
+* Integration with third-party libraries as their API should be also annotated)
-* processing external data from user or server
+* Processing external data from user or server
-* involving new members who is not familiar with typed JavaScript
+* Involving new members who is not familiar with typed JavaScript

 Let's take an example from [Flow's get started page](https://flowtype.org/en/docs/getting-started/):
 ```js